 On the go

 Hemlington is framed by the A19, A174 and A172.
-These main routes head into Middlesbrough and Stockton-on-Tees, connecting York, Thirsk, Redcar, Saltburn-by-the-Sea and Whitby, with these main focal points for the county’s business, industry, and employment.
-You travel further afield, you can join the A66(M) and the A1(M) just the other side of Darlington, 20 miles to the west.
+These main routes head into Middlesbrough and Stockton-on-Tees, connecting York, Thirsk, Redcar, Saltburn-by-the-Sea and Whitby, with these main focal points for the county’s business, industry and employment.
+If you need to travel further afield, you can join the A66(M) and the A1(M) just the other side of Darlington, 20 miles to the west.
 You can get a train into Middlesbrough from Nunthorpe, 3 miles away, taking less than 15 minutes so a really good option if you work in the town centre.
 Stagecoach operates the public bus services, making it easy to get to the neighbouring areas of Coulby Newham and Stainton as well as into Middlesbrough.
 Teesside International Airport is just 11 miles to the west, taking around 20 minutes by car via the A66.

 On the school run

 There are three primary schools, Viewley Hill, Hemlington Hall and St. Gerard’s RC Primary School.
 The King’s Academy at Coulby Newham is the nearest secondary school.
-Other options in the area are the Outwood Academy Acklam, and Nunthorpe Academy which is a specialist Science, Business and Enterprise Academy.
+Other options in the area are the Outwood Academy Acklam and Nunthorpe Academy which is a specialist Science, Business and Enterprise Academy.

 Out and about

-You’ve got Middlesbrough for a day out shopping with friends, the North York Moors for a day out hiking and biking, and the beaches at Redcar, Saltburn-by-the-Sea, or Whitby a bit further away, for a day out with the family.
+You’ve got Middlesbrough for a day out shopping with friends, the North York Moors for a day out hiking and biking and the beaches at Redcar, Saltburn-by-the-Sea or Whitby a bit further away, for a day out with the family.
 Closer to home, Hemlington Lake and Recreation Centre has 39 acres of open parkland and activities for children and adults.